The Golden Starfruit Tree: Story

 The most known variant of the story can be summarized as follows:

 In a certain village, there was a rich man with two sons.
-After the man died, the sons split his fortune.
+After the man died, the younger son was kind and hard-working.
+But the older son was lazy and greedy.
+When they were older and got married, the sons split their father's fortune.
 The greedy older son took most of the fortune, leaving his kind younger brother with just a starfruit tree.
 The younger son took care of the tree and it soon became laden with fruit.

 One day, a magical bird appeared (a phoenix or a raven in different variants) and ate the fruit.
 When the owner complained, the bird told him "Eating a starfruit, paying back a piece of gold.
 Making a three-span pouch to carry them".
+He couldn't understand what was happening but he still did it.
 Next day, the bird returned and took the young man to an island full of precious gold to fill his pouch.
 Thanks to the bird, the younger son became extremely rich.

 Seeing his brother's newfound wealth, the older son demanded to exchange the starfruit tree with his own fortune.
 The younger son agreed, and the older son became a farmer living next to the tree.
 The magical bird returned and told him the same thing as it told his younger sibling, but the greedy older son instead made a much bigger pouch, collecting much more gold than what the bird could handle.
 On their returning trip, the bird told the older son to drop some of the gold, but he denied.
 Out of anger, the bird dropped the man into the sea, ending his life.